gasadmin tool

 Example: List sessions

-This example shows how to list all sessions running on the dispatcher.
+List all sessions on the dispatcher.

-gasadmin session list-sessions
+gasadmin session --list-sessions

 • session identifier: identifies the GAS session for the application or web service.
 In the example, this is "96c9ce0ded72135ddf43ad421a2d87b9".